 There is something about summers in New York.
 I can’t explain the feeling but it’s just liberating.
 Each year, there has been some kind of life lesson or personal growth that took place in my life during the summer months.
-I am inspired to become a better version of me for the latter part of the year and give life my best foot forward.
-One of the things I enjoy doing and have been doing every year since I graduated is create a list of things that I want to do over the summer.
-It could be something dealing with the arts, maybe a new exhibit, possibly write more, wear my hair natural, whatever it might be I always try to hold myself accountable for my goals.
+I am inspired to become a better version of myself for the latter part of the year and give life my best foot forward.
+One of the things I enjoy doing and have been doing every year since I graduated is creating a list of things that I want to do over the summer.
+It could be something dealing with the arts like exploring a new exhibit, writing more or wearing my hair natural.
+Whatever it might be, I always try to hold myself accountable to achieve my goals:

 When I first graduated from Penn State in 2011, I was lost.
-I didn’t have the slightest clue where I was going to work in the fall, I had no money and no insight into my future, but those things did not take the fun out of my life.
+I didn’t have the slightest clue where I was going to work in the fall.
+I had no money and no insight into my future.
+But those things did not take the fun out of my life.
 I was shockingly content with finding myself.
 I let go and let God take control and I allowed myself to live a little.
-Just getting out of a bad pseudo-relationship, I spent the summer rebuilding my self-esteem, writing, and on youtube learning everything there was to know about the big chop and being natural(It would take 2-years before I actually wore my hair natural).
+Just getting out of a bad pseudo-relationship, I spent the summer rebuilding my self-esteem, writing, and spending hours on Youtube learning everything there was to know about the big chop and being natural(It would take 2-years before I actually wore my hair natural in public).
 I even started an earrings business.

 I was having a rough time at work but I spent a large part of my summer traveling.
 I remember going to Miami for the Fourth of July and having the time of my life.
 A few weeks later I visited Jamaica and realized I had outgrown family vacations.
 I was growing up and learning what I liked and what I didn’t like.
 I was trying to adjust to life, as I knew it.
 I lost some important relationships that were pretty hard for me to let go but in hindsight it was necessary.